alex-strobel/DPP-LabManual/Manuals/Workflow_research_projects/16_Manuscript_revision.md

 Thank the reviewers for valid points and begin your answer to such a point by, e.g.:

-> We thank the reviewer for directing out attention to this important issue,
+> We thank the reviewer for directing our attention to this important issue ...

+or

+> Thank you very much for your suggestion!
+Accordingly, we changed ...

 Yet, don't thank for bullshit!
 If you think, a reviewer is wrong with their comments, be polite, but determined, e.g.: